 Third-Party Countries Allowed into Sweden

-In line with EU guidelines, Sweden will lift entry restrictions for the following third-party countries: (last updated September 9, 2021)
+In line with EU guidelines, Sweden will lift entry restrictions for residents of the following third-party countries: (last updated December 4, 2021)

 - New Zealand